 If you think about the benefits properly citing sources gives the author and the reader, it makes sense that scholars would want to be as conscientious about citing as possible.
 Citing sources maintains the author's integrity, creates credibility for the author, shows the author is engaging in scholarship, and avoids plagiarism.

-This 3-week course is intended for students who want to develop a better understanding of how to read, summarize, quote, and paraphrase texts following APA guidelines.
-Grad students on the quarter system should take 3100 (1 cr.).
+This 4-week course is intended for students who want to develop a better understanding of how to read, summarize, quote, and paraphrase texts following APA guidelines.
+Grad students on the quarter system should take 3100 (1.5 cr.).
 Grad students on the semester system should take 3101 (1 cr.).
-Undergrads should take 3100U (1 cr.).
+Undergrads should take 3100U (1.5 cr.).

-E-mail your academic advisor for more information and to enroll!
+E-mail your Student Success Advisor for more information and to enroll!